IIIF/cookbook-recipes/recipe/0234-provider/index.md

 In this example, we reuse the front page of a kabuki playbill that was contributed to the IIIF Cookbook by UCLA Library Digital Collections.
 The `id` for them as an Agent is the US Library of Congress authority ID for the UCLA Library, the `homepage` is their actual homepage, the `logo` is also for the library as a whole, and the `seeAlso` is the US Library of Congress MADS/XML.
 In your use of this property, you might want to and be able to unify the information in the property differently.

-To see the information from `provider` in Mirador, use the "Add Resource" action or icon (white and blue plus-in-a-circle) to bring up the interface for adding a resource.
-The current resource should show information about the UCLA Library.
+No viewer currently implements `provider` sufficiently fully and correctly.

-{% include manifest_links.html viewers="Mirador" manifest="manifest.json" %}
+{% include manifest_links.html viewers="" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" %}